kiegroup/droolsjbpm-build-bootstrap/.ci/README.md

 ### What about this mapping thing?

-You will be able to see more complex definitions for projects like `drools` or `optaplanner`.
+You will be able to see more complex definitions for projects like `drools`.
 For instance:

 ```yaml
  - project: kiegroup/drools